-- the prevalence and severity of the disease or condition under investigation; - the patient eligibility criteria for the trial in question; - the perceived risks and benefits of the product candidate under study; - the existence of existing treatments for the indications for which we are conducting clinical trials;

-- the efforts to facilitate timely enrollment in clinical trials; - the patient referral practices of clinicians; - the ability to monitor patients adequately during and after treatment; - the proximity and availability of clinical trial sites for prospective patients; - the conducting of clinical trials by competitors for product candidates that treat the same indications as our product candidates; - the impact of public health epidemics, such as COVID-19; and - the lack of adequate compensation for prospective patients.
+- the prevalence and severity of the disease or condition under investigation; - the patient eligibility criteria for the trial in question; - the perceived risks and benefits of the product candidate under study; - the existence of existing treatments for the indications for which we are conducting clinical trials; - the efforts to facilitate timely enrollment in clinical trials; - the patient referral practices of clinicians; - the ability to monitor patients adequately during and after treatment; - the proximity and availability of clinical trial sites for prospective patients; - the conducting of clinical trials by competitors for product candidates that treat the same indications as our product candidates; - the impact of public health epidemics, such as COVID-19; and - the lack of adequate compensation for prospective patients.

-We are developing KPI-012 for PCED, which is a rare condition with an estimated incidence in the United States of 100,000 cases per year, and, as such, we may have difficulty identifying and enrolling a sufficient number of patients in our ongoing and planned clinical trials of KPI-012 given the limited number of patients with PCED.
-Our inability to locate and enroll a sufficient number of patients for our clinical trials could result in significant delays, could require us to abandon one or more clinical trials altogether and could delay or prevent our receipt of necessary regulatory approvals.
-Enrollment delays in our clinical trials may result in increased development costs for our product candidates, which would cause the value of our company to decline and limit our ability to obtain additional financing.
+We are developing KPI-012 for PCED, which is a rare condition with an estimated incidence in the United States of 100,000 cases per year, and, we have in the past and may in the future have difficulty identifying and enrolling a sufficient number of patients in our clinical trials of KPI-012 given the limited number of patients with PCED.
+Our inability to locate and enroll a sufficient number of patients for our clinical trials could result in significant delays, could cause us to reduce the number of patients that we enroll in a trial, could require us to abandon one or more clinical trials altogether and could delay or prevent our receipt of necessary regulatory approvals.
+Enrollment delays in our clinical trials have in the past and may in the future result in increased development costs for our product candidates, which would cause the value of our company to decline and limit our ability to obtain additional financing.